maemo-leste/maemo-leste.github.io/content/maemo-leste-may-2018-update.rst

 There is quite a bit of progress on accessibility!
 Currently Maemo Leste is really only usable if the device has a keyboard, or a working USB OTG port to attach a USB keyboard; but this will change, since we hope to have an integrated virtual keyboard soon.
-Localisation (other keyboard layouts) should also work for the initial release.
+Localisation of the virtual keyboard layout should also work for the initial release.

 .. image:: /images/virtual-keyboard-vmware.png
     :height: 500px